 – After emerging from the pupa, they will appear white, but quickly darken to have a black shiny shell.
 They have wings but will not fly away.

-- The adult feeds on cereal and meal and lives for around 2-4 months.
+– The adult feeds on cereal, meal and wet foods.

 – As beetles eat mealworms they should be removed from the container as soon as they appear and placed into a second container where they can lay their eggs into the mealworm substrate.